RuoxiQin/AirlineRecommendation/README.md

 # AirlineRecommendation
-Predict whether a customer will recommend an airline based on his/her review
+Predict whether a customer will recommend an airline based on his/her review.

 ## Goal
 Based on the customer's review of the airline, predict whether a user will recommend this airline.